How to Find 28 Day or 30-Day Alcohol and Drug Rehabs Near Me?

 For individuals with a long history of substance abuse and frequent relapses, a treatment program may need to last a minimum of 90 days to be effective.1 This is why all treatment-seeking individuals are first subjected to an in-depth assessment as part of the intake process, prior to admission to a rehab center.
 Based on this, they are given a personalized treatment plan.3 Some individuals may require same-day admission.3 This plan is periodically adjusted according to the recovering person’s changing needs over the course of treatment.1

-What Happens During a 28 & 30-Day Drug and Alcohol Treatment Program?
+What Happens During a 28 Day & 30-Day Rehab Program?

 Following the detoxification stage, which spans several days depending on the substance of abuse, 28 and 30-day drug and alcohol treatment programs offer tailored treatment designed to match the needs of individual recovering individuals.1Rehab programs typically consist of diverse components, including counseling, individual and group therapy.
 Aftercare is also included in the process.1

-What Does a Typical Day in a 28 & 30-Day Inpatient Drug Rehab Center Look Like?
+What Does a Typical Day in a 28 Day & 30-Day Rehab Center Look Like?